armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 ### Orca requires RDBMS configured with UTF-8 encoding
 This release includes a change from MySQL JDBC drivers to AWS drivers.
 We have seen this cause issues when the database is NOT in a utf8mb4 format.

+### Terraform supported versions
+This release includes support for Terraform 12.0.0.
+Please note that upcoming releases will support Terraform 13.0 and newer.
+For more detailed compatibility information see [Supported Terraform versions](https://docs.armory.io/armory-enterprise/feature-status/armory-enterprise-matrix/#terraform-integration).
 ### Update Kubernetes v2 provider accounts that use the `aws-iam-authenticator`

 **Impact**